Signal transduction: Intracellular receptors

 Steroid receptors are a subclass of nuclear receptors located primarily within the cytosol.
 In the absence of steroids, they associate in an aporeceptor complex containing chaperone or heatshock proteins (HSPs).
 The HSPs are necessary to activate the receptor by assisting the protein to fold in a way such that the signal sequence enabling its passage into the nucleus is accessible.
 Steroid receptors, on the other hand, may be repressive on gene expression when their transactivation domain is hidden.
 Receptor activity can be enhanced by phosphorylation of serine residues at their N-terminal as a result of another signal transduction pathway, a process called crosstalk.

 Retinoic acid receptors are another subset of nuclear receptors.
 They can be activated by an endocrine-synthesized ligand that entered the cell by diffusion, a ligand synthesised from a precursor like retinol brought to the cell through the bloodstream or a completely intracellularly synthesised ligand like prostaglandin.
 These receptors are located in the nucleus and are not accompanied by HSPs.
 They repress their gene by binding to their specific DNA sequence when no ligand binds to them, and vice versa.

 Certain intracellular receptors of the immune system are cytoplasmic receptors; recently identified NOD-like receptors (NLRs) reside in the cytoplasm of some eukaryotic cells and interact with ligands using a leucine-rich repeat (LRR) motif similar to TLRs.
 Some of these molecules like NOD2 interact with RIP2 kinase that activates NF-κB signaling, whereas others like NALP3 interact with inflammatory caspases and initiate processing of particular cytokines like interleukin-1β.

 Second messengers

 First messengers are the signaling molecules (hormones, neurotransmitters, and paracrine/autocrine agents) that reach the cell from the extracellular fluid and bind to their specific receptors.
 Second messengers are the substances that enter the cytoplasm and act within the cell to trigger a response.
-In essence, second messengers serve as chemical relays from the plasma membrane to the cytoplasm, thus carrying out intracellular signal transduction.
+In essence, second messengers act as chemical relays from the plasma membrane to the cytoplasm, thus carrying out intracellular signal transduction.